Balancing the Root Chakra

 Muladhara is the Sanskrit name for the Root Chakra.
 This vital chakra connects you to the physical, material world.

-By being conscious of the health of your root chakra, you have the opportunity to completely revitalize yourself.
+By being conscious of your root chakra’s health, you can revitalize yourself completely.

 In the root chakra, we also sense our basic feelings about life’s abundance.

 An abundance mindset exists when someone believes that there is plenty for all.
-Someone who has more of a poverty consciousness believes that survival is all they can manage for now.
+Someone with more poverty consciousness believes that survival is all they can manage for now.